 Boiling eggs is supposed to be simple, right?
 Not eggs-actly!
 A range of factors can affect the end result so follow these handy tips to crack the secret to better boiled eggs every time.

 |1.
 Bring a small saucepan of water to the boil over medium-high heat (the water should be deep enough to cover egg/s by 1cm when you add them).
 Reduce heat to a simmer.||2.
 Using a slotted spoon, lower egg/s into water and simmer for the time required to achieve your desired firmness (see table below).||3.
 Drain the hot water and run egg/s under cold water until cool enough to handle.|

 Egg shells are porous so they can absorb odours from other foods (blue cheese eggs anyone?).
 That’s why you should store them in the original cardboard carton they’re sold in rather than open egg moulds in your fridge door.

 - Always use a kitchen timer when boiling eggs as even 30 seconds can make a difference to how firm they are.

 - If you gently stir your eggs as they boil, this will help to centre the yolk.

 - Eggs straight from the fridge are more likely to crack when you boil them (due to the temperature shock).
 If you need to use cold eggs, place them in the water before bringing it to the boil and cook for slightly less time.

 - Rapidly boiling water will also cause cracking as it makes the eggs bounce up and down – aim for a gentle simmer.

 - Fresh eggs are harder to peel than older eggs.
 This is because the albumen (white) has not yet begun to shrink away from the shell.

-Hard-boiled eggs are the perfect weight-loss snack as they fill you up for just 2 SmartPoints value and are jam-packed with nutrients.
+Hard-boiled eggs are the perfect weight-loss snack as they fill you up, are jam-packed with nutrients and are ZeroPoint™.
 Boil a few at once and store them in their shells in an airtight container in the fridge for up to 1 week.